sfu-dhil/wilde-schema/docs/transcribing_editing.md

  * `fr` French
  * `it` Italian
 * `dc.publisher` is the title of the paper or the name of the publisher.
 * `dc.region` is the country or other national entity where the report was published.
-Examples include Australia, Britain (not "British", not "England"), and Canada.
+Examples include France, Australia, Britain (not "British", not "England"), and Canada.
-* `dc.region.city` is the detailed location where the report was published
+* `dc.region.city` is the city location where the report was published
 * TODO: add dc.source fields.

 ## Content

-The Wilde Trials content includes automatically generated translations of non-English reports.
-We use `<div>` tags to distunguish the original and translated content.
+The text of the news report follows the metadata between `<body>` tags.

-Every report must include `<div id="original" lang="">` and a corresponding `</div>` tag.
+The body of each news report must include `<div id="original" lang="">` and a corresponding `</div>` tag.
 The value of the `lang` attribute must match the `content` of the `dc.language` meta tag.

+The content includes automatically generated translations of non-English reports.
+We also use `<div>` tags to distinguish the original and translated content.

-### Headings & Signatures
+### Headlines & Signatures

-Headings are marked up in paragraph tags (`<p>...</p>`) with the class set to "heading".
+Headlines are marked up in paragraph tags (`<p>...</p>`) with the class set to "heading".
 Normal paragraphs do not include a class.

-Some reports include an author name.
+Some news reports are signed.
 Those signatures are marked up in a paragraph with the class set to "signature".
 There are no other allowable classes for paragraphs.

 ### Formatting